 A child should stay home with a fever, which is a temperature of 100.4 or higher.
 Many schools require that children be fever free for 24 hours before returning to school.
-Dr. Williams cautions that is not a good idea to treat a fever with fever-reducing medications and then send your child to school.
-Most likely, the fever will return while they are at school and you'll receive a call to pick them up early.
+Dr. Williams cautions that treating a fever with fever-reducing medications and sending your child to school is not a good idea.
+Most likely, the fever will return while they are at school, and you'll receive a call to pick them up early.

 Returning to school after vomiting

-Children can return to school when they tolerate liquids and solid food without vomiting.
-A child may go hours without vomiting if they haven't eaten, but as soon as they eat or drink, they get sick again.
-Dr. Williams advises to wait an hour after a child vomits to let the stomach calm down and then give them sips of water.
+Children can return to school after vomiting when they tolerate liquids and solid food.
+A child may go hours without vomiting if they haven't eaten, but as soon as they eat or drink, they can get sick again.
+Dr. Williams advises waiting an hour after a child vomits to let the stomach calm down and then give them sips of water.
 If they can hold water down after an hour, progress to more liquids or something bland to eat, like a cracker or piece of toast.
 If they can eat without vomiting, children are fine to return to school.
 See more remedies for a stomach flu or bug.

 Returning to school after flu